Shalimar–Porbandar Superfast Express

 The 12905 / 12906 Shalimar–Porbandar Superfast Express is a Superfast train of Indian Railways, running between Shalimar in West Bengal and Porbandar in Gujarat.
 The train is named Aradhana Express by Indian Railway.
 The train is very much important and popular train in the route and connects eastern India to extreme west part of country.
 The train is as important as Jnaneshwari Express.

-It is currently being operated with 12905/12906 train numbers on a bi-weekly basis.
+It is now run on a biweekly schedule using train numbers 12905 and 12906.

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
-The train consists of 23 coaches:
+The train consists of 24 coaches: